 Equations

 Equations should be integrated into the text of your disquisition and not grouped at the end of a chapter.
-Display equations should be separated out of the body text onto a new line, whereas in-line equations may be included within body paragraphs, non-text item titles, tables, and etc. as long as they use Unicode characters in the same font as the paragraph text and do not interfere with line spacing.
+Display equations should be separated out of the body text onto a new line, whereas in-line equations may be included within body paragraphs, non-text item titles, tables, and etc. as long as they use Unicode characters in the same font as the paragraph text.
+If an equation interferes with line spacing, such as a fraction in bar notation, it may need to be formatted as a display equation.
+Examples of formatted equations with an equation number can be found in our disquisition templates.

 If you use a large number of equations in your disquisition, you should consider including a List of Equations in the prefatory material.
 Unless otherwise directed by the style manual of your discipline, including a List of Equations is optional.
 In the List of Equations, a brief title or description of the equation should be included in each entry.
 However, equations in the document chapters should not be given a title, and the equation should be described in your text.
 See our knowledge base entry on prefatory lists for our full guidelines, including instructions on making a List of Equations from scratch.